Teaching and Learning Resource Center

 • How can you maximize use of this tool within your course or discipline to enhance student learning?

-Understand Originality Report Scores
+Understand Similarity Report Scores

 False positives